commercialhaskell/stack/CONTRIBUTING.md

 project-level YAML configuration files (`stack.yaml`).
 It builds and tests Stack with the following flags: `--haddock --no-haddock-deps`.

+Its approach to creating a cache depends on the operating system.
+Its 'Cache dependencies on Unix-like OS' step caches the Stack root on Unix-like operating systems.
+Its 'Cache dependencies on Windows' step caches the same information on Windows, but takes into account that a relevant directory is located outside of the Stack root.

 ### Integration-based - `intergration-tests.yml`

 This workflow will run if: